 New Scientist: Tumour bacteria sabotage chemotherapy by destroying cancer drugs

-Danino Lab wins DoD $2.5M Era of Hope Scholar Award.
+Danino Lab awarded DoD $2.5M Era of Hope Scholar Award.

 Current Opinions in Systems Biology publication (Chien et al.) is published.